programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

     ['human', 'landscape', 'human', 'human']

 We now have a single list of individual labels.

+### Counting the labels

 To get the frequencies of these labels we can use the `Counter` class from the Python `Collections` module:

 ```python